Medusas71/Grounded-Earth-Holistics/README.md

 <a id="strategy"></a>
 ### 1. Strategy

-The purpose of this project is to create an e-commerce site where users can purchase holistic products through a secure checkout and view what holistic services are available
+The purpose of this project is to create an e-commerce site where users can purchase holistic products through a secure checkout and view what holistic services are available.

 <a id="scope"></a>
 ### 2. Scope